 Turtles are of great cultural significance to the local traditional owner groups and are iconic on a global scale.
-Additionally, turtles are long-lived animals that are sensitive to environmental changes; thus turtles are an excellent indicator species for water quality, making them highly valuable to researchers and environmental managers.
+Additionally, turtles are long-lived animals that are sensitive to environmental changes; thus turtles are an excellent indicator species of ecosystem health, making them highly valuable to researchers and ecological managers.

-A major goal of this project is to identify and characterise the distribution of potentially devastating ranaviruses.
+A primary goal of this project is to identify and characterise the distribution of potentially devastating ranaviruses.
 Concern for ranavirus disease is increasing around the world.
-This group of viruses is responsible for mass die-offs in many populations of ectothermic vertebrates i.e. fish, amphibians and reptiles like freshwater turtles.
-During this project we hope to increase our understanding of Australian ranaviruses and identify at risk turtle populations.
+This group of viruses is responsible for mass die-offs in many populations of ectothermic vertebrates, i.e. fish, amphibians and reptiles like freshwater turtles.
+During this project, we hope to increase our understanding of Australian ranaviruses and identify at-risk turtle populations.